Wigan: Education

 Wigan and Leigh College, a further education college with over 8,000 total students, has three campuses in Wigan: Parsons Walk Centre, Wigan School for the Arts and the Engineering & Construction Centre of Excellence (Pagefield Centre).
 There is also Wigan UTC, a university technical college, in the town centre.
 In the wider borough, there are two sixth form colleges, St John Rigby College and Winstanley College.
-High schools in the town are the Deanery High School, St. John Fisher Catholic High School, St. Peter's Catholic High School,Hawkley Hall High School and Rose Bridge Academy (in Ince) with more throughout the borough.
+High schools in the town are the Deanery High School, St. John Fisher Catholic High School, St. Peter's Catholic High School, Hawkley Hall High School and Rose Bridge Academy in Ince, with more throughout the borough.
+Wigan Grammar School was established in 1597 and closed in 1972.